preVuer-org/preVuer/README.md

 ```

 ## How to use preVuer
-Once preVuer has opened up, you'll see that it is split up into three sections.
+Once preVuer has opened up, you'll see that it is split up into three sections:

 - **Left Section**: *adding, editing, deleting components*
   - To create a component, enter the title of your component and click the "+" button (or hit enter on your keyboard).